 Fuel up for the second half of your day on the slopes with house-made pasta, oven-fired pizza, and other delectable Italian dishes at Il Villaggio Osteria.
 Situated inside Hotel Terra, Osteria is a little piece of Italy in western Wyoming.
 It features a salumi bar, seasonal salads and imported meats and cheeses from the world’s finest purveyors.
 Try the pomegranate brussels sprouts; an adventure for your palate and a reward for shushing the black diamond runs.
 Opens at 11:30 a.m.

 Take the Bridger Gondola to 9,095' and enjoy not only seasonal dishes as part of Piste’s Rocky Mountain cuisine, but also a view of the entire valley of Jackson Hole.
 A cheery fire burns in the entryway, which opens into a friendly bar scene with floor-to-ceiling windows.
 The restaurant serves locally sourced dishes with an upscale twist; the menu is mouthwatering!
 Once you’ve satisfied your appetite, simply strap on your skis outside the door and keep playing in the powder.
 Opens at 11 a.m.

-Here’s a brand new option for skiers to savor a fast, casual lunch, partake of a fun après scene and everything in-between.
+Here’s an option for skiers to savor a fast, casual lunch, partake of a fun après scene and everything in-between.
 RPK3 is built into the Aerial Tram dock and therefore surrounded by some serious skiing vibes.
 With a menu that will satisfy each type of skier and rider, there’s a mix of healthy comfort food for mountainous appetites.
-Offering a very Western-modern decor with a large fireplace as a centerpiece, the new kid on the block aims to please.
+Offering a very Western-modern decor with a large fireplace as a centerpiece, RPK3 aims to please.
 Opens at 11 a.m.

 This story was written by Julie Butler, editor of Jackson Hole Traveler.
 You can reach her by email at firstname.lastname@example.org.